 With many 2020 weddings being postponed, prime dates during future wedding seasons are being reserved for 2020 weddings.
 So the competition among couples for Saturday weddings in spring, summer, and fall, is intense.
 Where in the past, a couple could expect to find dates available as little as six months before their desired wedding date, which is no longer the case.
 If you are looking to have a wine country or bay area wedding, your search for the perfect event venue should begin immediately.

-Many of the top venues offer virtual tours on their websites.
+Many of the top California wedding venues offer virtual tours on their websites.
 This virtual experience can help you narrow down your list of possibilities.
-But also contact the venues you are most interested in and keep track of how fast they respond to you, do they answer your questions, are they interested in your wedding, and are they helpful.
+But also contact the California wedding venues you are most interested in and keep track of how fast they respond to you, do they answer your questions, are they interested in your wedding, and are they helpful?
 It will be a good measure of what you can expect from them in the future.

-What’s Next for Napa and Sonoma Wedding Venues?
+What’s Next for Sonoma and Napa Wedding Venues?

-Unfortunately, some wedding places and vendors will not make it through economic hardship.
+Unfortunately, some wedding places, vendors, California wedding venues and Napa wedding venues will not make it through economic hardship.
 Already there are rumors of wedding locations that are simply throwing in the towel.
-The number of wedding venue owners seeking to sell is on the rise.
+The number of California wedding venues owners seeking to sell is on the rise.

 Some venues are offering creative ideas to assist couples through this time, with elopement or tiny wedding packages, followed up with a sequel wedding when restrictions are removed.
-Other event venues are helping to have virtual wedding attendance, for those guests still hesitant to travel after restrictions are lifted.
+Other California wedding venues and even Napa wedding venues are helping to have virtual wedding attendance, for those guests still hesitant to travel after restrictions are lifted.

 That being said, the only thing that can be done is to look toward the future, stay positive, and hope that, sometime soon, life will start returning to normal.
 America and the world have suffered mightily during this pandemic and there might be more suffering to come.
 The truth is, however, weddings are where we humans tend to shine the most brightly.
 The power of love is one of our strongest.
 Indeed, love, life, and laughs might be exactly the answer we need right now to truly move forward and start to heal.